guidobouman/thesis/Documents/GraduationPlan/Thesis information.markdown

 * Research plan
 	* In the research plan are the decisions made on how to do the research.
 * Presentation/visualisation of our vision
 	* In order to spread our vision we have to find a way how to communicate it.
 It maybe in the form of a presentation, a paper, book, concept art or a graphic.
 We’ll have to choose a congruent way.
+This is what we’ll be presenting to the world, so it has to be easily understandable for most of the internet users without a technical background.
 * Prototype
 	* After the research and completion of our vision we’re going to make a prototype.
 The goal of this prototype is to show a possible feature/enhancement based on our vision.
 It will not be a way to proof whether it works, but more a hands on presentation of our vision.
 * Thesis
-	* w/ research, vision and conclusion
+	* A bundled version of the research, vision and conclusion.
+It’s targeted towards web professionals.

 ### Expectations
 #### Jelle